noturnachs/REACT_FORUM/README.md

 # TO DO:

 - Clean code
+- Add option delete comment
-- [ALMOST DONE]Add store/shop
+- [ALMOST DONE] Add store/shop
-- [ALMOST DONE]have profile section that will allow users to choose their categories and change their username and image
+- [ALMOST DONE] have profile section that will allow users to choose their categories and change their username and image

 - [DONE]notifications to send to users (depending on users selected categories)